hangarhosting/payu4whmcs/README.md

 1) BACKUP your WHMCS files and database!
 You have been warned!
 ************************************************************************

-2) unzip whmcs-epayment_XXXXX.zip in a temporary folder;
+2) Verify your backup
-3) copy the folder /modules into your <whmcs root>, overwriting the existing files
+3) Copy the folder /modules into your <whmcs root>, overwriting the existing files
-4) delete /whmcs-epayment_XXXXX from the temp folder

 This should be all.
 Now you should do the first tests Tick on "Test Mode" in WHMCS > Payment Gateways, to make sure nothing bad happens.